SciML/PyDSTool.jl/README.md

 [![codecov.io](http://codecov.io/github/JuliaDiffEq/PyDSTool.jl/coverage.svg?branch=master)](http://codecov.io/github/JuliaDiffEq/PyDSTool.jl?branch=master)

 PyDSTool.jl is a wrapper for the PyDSTool Python library for analysis of dynamical systems.
-This wrapper includes two parts:
+This wrapper includes three parts:

 1) Installation and direct access to PyDSTool
 2) A low-level development API and provides some functionality to make directly dealing